|

 -

-work relationships!
+relationships!

 -

-to help people better express emotions through assertiveness and
+better express emotions through assertiveness and communication

-communication skills -communicating or controlling?
-Understanding
+skills -communicating or controlling?
+Understanding assertive

-assertive communication
+communication

 -

-How
+How to better

-to better create emotional honesty and positive emotional energy
+create emotional honesty and positive emotional energy

 -

-interaction in teams and work groups
+teams and work groups

 -

-The
+The connection

-connection between emotions and workplace stress
+between emotions and workplace stress

 -